pulumi/docs/content/docs/intro/console/ci-cd-integration-assistant.md

 Now that your Pulumi project is configured to use a VCS your team can collaborate with you easily.
 Most importantly, your Pulumi project is safe from accidents on your local machine!

-If you start the workflow guide having configured the VCS for your project already, the guide recognizes the state correctly and progress you to the next step automatically.
+If you start the CI/CD integration wizard having configured the VCS for your project already, the wizard will skip to the next step automatically.
 You can see the repository that your project is integrated with by clicking on the Configure VCS step marker.
 Here's an example of how that looks:

 ![VCS configured](/images/docs/reference/console/vcs-configured.png)

 The Configure CI/CD step will help you configure secrets that will be used by your Pulumi stack.
-For supported services, the guide will provide a convenient link to the respective location where you can configure the secrets that will be used in the CI/CD pipeline that you will setup next.
+For supported services, the wizard will provide a convenient link to the respective location where you can configure the secrets that will be used in the CI/CD pipeline that you will setup next.
 This includes configuring the [Pulumi Access Token]({{< relref "/docs/intro/console/accounts-and-organizations/accounts#access-tokens" >}}) that will be used by the Pulumi CLI to do a non-interactive login.

-The guide provides a convenient way to create a Pulumi Access Token without needing to leave the page.
+The wizard provides a convenient way to create a Pulumi Access Token without needing to leave the page.

 ![Pulumi Access Token](/images/docs/reference/console/pulumi-access-token.png)

-In the following example the guide is being used to configure a GitHub Actions workflow.
-So the guide provides a direct link to configure secrets for your workflow.
+In the following example the wizard is being used to configure a GitHub Actions workflow.
+So the wizard provides a direct link to configure secrets for your workflow.

 ![Configure CI/CD Secrets](/images/docs/reference/console/configure-ci-cd-secrets.png)